Python-SIP/sip/docs/api_14.rst

 .. c:function:: PyTypeObject *sipGetSimpleWrapperType()

-    This returns the type of the ``PyObject`` structure used to wrap **simple** types (i.e. those that do not support parent/child relationships).
+    This returns the type of the :c:type:`PyObject` structure used to wrap **simple** types (i.e. those that do not support parent/child relationships).
 It is exposed to Python code as :class:`sip.simplewrapper`.

     :return:
         a borrowed reference to the type object.